jtaylorsaysso/mycraft/docs/engine/ARCHITECTURE.md

 # MyCraft Engine Architecture

+## For Beginners

+**Don't worry about this document if you're just getting started!**

+MyCraft's engine is designed so you can create games without understanding all these technical details.
+The complexity described here powers the visual tools and features you'll use, but it stays out of your way.

+Think of it like driving a car - you don't need to know how the engine works to drive.
+But if you're curious or want to build your own custom features, this document explains what's under the hood.

+---

 ## Overview

 The MyCraft engine is designed as a reusable core separating generic game systems from specific game implementations.
 It relies heavily on an Entity Component System (ECS) architecture and is built on Panda3D.